other Agfa cameras in my collection:

 Optima Sensor Electronic, but was essentially a rebadged 535, and manufactured in Portugal rather than Germany. *I assume this camera to have been a

 one-size-fits-all that replaced its predecessors, hence the guessed end date of 1982 for my 335.

 Obviously the 335 was the base model in the series.
 Differences between the models were not confined to top shutter speeds.
 The key features of each camera are shown in the table below.

 |• Rangefinder focusing||• Built-in flash||None|

 The Optima Sensor 335 Electronic was functionally a slightly simplified variation of the earlier Agfa Selectronic Sensor.
 It shared the big red electromagnetic shutter release button (which is additionally two-stage on these cameras), step-less Paratronic shutter, film loading system, and reversible film crank (all these features are explained on the Agfa Selectronic Sensor page).
-The differences were that exposure was fully automatic, setting both the aperture and shutter speed (see the citation in the specifications below), as opposed to aperture priority used by the Selectronic Sensor, plus the camera was re-styled with the most obvious change being movement of the film advance lever from the bottom to the top of the camera and the size reduction to TINY!
+The differences were that exposure was fully automatic, setting both the aperture and shutter speed (see the citation in the specifications below), as opposed to aperture priority used by the Selectronic Sensor, plus the camera was re-styled with the most obvious changes being movement of the film advance lever from the bottom to the top of the camera, and a size reduction to TINY!
 It's about the same size as a typical half-frame camera.

 The viewfinder has a red LED low light exposure warning, which activates after a gentle tap on the shutter release, but it does not prevent the shutter from tripping.